dherault/serverless-offline/README.md

 ### Remote authorizers

-You are able to mock the response from remote authorizers by setting the environmental variable `AUTHORIZER` before running `sls offline start`
+You are able to mock the response from remote authorizers by setting the environment variable `AUTHORIZER` before running `sls offline start`

 Example: